crazyhottommy/DNA-seq-analysis/README.md

    1/1 is deletion of one chromosome and duplication of the mutated chromosome".
 Quote from Siyuan Zheng.

 3. "Mutect analysis on the TCGA samples finds around 5000 ~ 8000 SNVs per sample."
 Quote from Siyuan Zheng.
+4. Cell lines might be contamintated or mislabled.
+[The Great Big Clean-Up](http://mobile.the-scientist.com/article/43821/the-great-big-clean-up)
+5. Tumor samples are not pure, you will always have stromal cells and infiltrating immnue cells in the tumor bulk.
+When you analyze the data, keep this in mind.

 ### Mutation caller, structural variant caller